Why I’m Sharing These Pinterest Tips

 Looping can be done manually or it can be achieved using a 3rd party tool like Tailwind Smart Loops.

 You can schedule the looping process while you focus on strategy in your business.
 Previously I used BoardBooster but now I use SmartLoops.

 So looping is essentially repinning all pins on all of your boards on Pinterest so that they all get a fresh chance to make a good impression.

 Repinning popular pins, on the other hand, is finding those pins that your audience loves using analytics and repinning those pins to groups boards and/or Tailwind tribes.

-There are 3 ways to tell which pins your audiences love on Pinterest.
+There are 3 ways to tell which pins your audience love on Pinterest.
 They are:

 a.
 Check to see which pins are getting the most repins via social media

 b.
-Check your analytics on Pinterest for clicks and saves
+Dig into your analytics on Pinterest for clicks and saves

 c.
 Check your analytics on Pin Inspector in Tailwind to see which pins got the most repins